LittleFoeAppears/BeCode/content/03.Windows/02-powershell_cli/assets/exercises/bonus.md

 ## The mission

-**[Iron scripter](https://ironscripter.us/)** doesn't seem to be up online all the time, if not use the time machine to get there anyway.
-Find the March 10, 2022 challenge entitled **"An Up and Down PowerShell Challenge"** and try to write us a nice function.
+Go to **[Iron scripter](https://ironscripter.us/)**  and find the March 10, 2022 challenge entitled **"An Up and Down PowerShell Challenge"**, try to write us a nice function.
 It'll make the Chairman happy.
 <br>
 <br>